-Chances are you’ve dealt with a headache a time or two in your lifetime.
+Chances are you’ve dealt with a headache and migraine a time or two in your lifetime.
 At the least, a headache can be an annoyance that temporarily affects your day.
 However, headaches can also lead to debilitating chronic pain that affects overall quality of life.
 This is why understanding ways to possibly prevent or better manage headaches is an essential tool.
 You can feel in control of your headaches, or any other pain issue, with the right resources and treatment options.

 Headaches and spine misalignment

 When you think of a headache, spine alignment may not be your first thought.
 Yet, it probably should.
 When the spine is misaligned, it completely affects our body’s ability to function due to changes in nerve energy and flow.
 Thus, it can be easy to imagine that a neural imbalance can manifest as many different health issues, including headaches.

 Chiropractic BioPhysics (CBP) is an expert-based, results-oriented approach that provides a systematic approach to addressing spine alignment.
 This non-invasive elite approach can help restore balance to your spine.
 When the spine is in balance, it gives the body better potential for preventing and managing headaches.